Masters Degree in Copywriting: Program Information

 Employment Outlook and Salary Info

+Professional copywriters are responsible for developing and writing the content for advertisements, commercials and branded properties.
 The U.S. Bureau of Labor Statistics (BLS) includes copywriters under the broader category of writers and authors.
 Unfortunately, they are projected to have slower than average job growth for the years 2010 through 2020.
 The BLS reported in May 2012 that all writers and authors earned $55,940 as a median annual salary.

 Related to Masters Degree in Copywriting: Program Information